We recommend products that we love. When you buy through links on our site, we may earn an affiliate commission.

 When you are just starting out, you’ll likely be dependent on your personal credit to qualify for business credit cards.
 And the cards that you are eligible for will likely impact your business credit and personal credit.

 But as you build credit, you’ll qualify for better cards.
+Did you know that you can even use gas cards that build business credit?
 Higher-tiered cards offer better rewards, better terms, and utilizing them won’t impact your personal credit.

 Cards like the Chase Ink Business Preferred card will not report to your personal credit unless you are delinquent.
 The payment history, credit utilization, and other pertinent facts will only be reported to the business credit bureaus.